kyma-project/kyma-companion/doc_indexer/README.md

 poetry install
 ```

-2. Run the project:

-Create .env file in the root of the project and add the following variables:
+2. Create .env file in the root of the project and add the following variables:
 ```yaml
 # AI Core credentials
 AICORE_AUTH_URL=